cribbslab/deseq2_report/_site/README.md

----
-title: Home
-layout: default
----
+# Deseq2 Bulk RNA-seq Report

 The aim of this Rmarkdown website is to run Clustering, Deseq2 and Enrichment analysis using bulk RNA-seq data.

 Ths report requires a counts table (samples x genes) generated from running pseudoalignment (kallisto or salmon) or running mapping (hisat) followed by featurecounts.